Bradford Canal Road

 Here, a new signal controlled junction will be provided that will incorporate a controlled cycle crossing and will stop traffic on Queens Road to allow Valley Road traffic to exit onto Queens Road.
 This new junction will be linked to the traffic signals at the Midland Road junction and will ease congestion to ring road traffic.

-The cycle super highway continues through the industrial area to the existing cycle track on Canal Road near the crossing opposite Arnold Lavers.
+The cycle super highway continues through the industrial area to the existing cycle track on Canal Road near the existing crossing opposite Arnold Lavers.
 The route will be along the western side of Hillam Road and will be separated from motor vehicles and pedestrian routes with new concrete kerbs.

 August 2016 – What is happening now?